-- The runway lights are activated via a Pilot Activated Lighting (PAL) system. - To activate the lights, transmit 5 clear pulses over the radio frequency within 5 seconds. - Once activated, the runway lights will remain on for 20 minutes following the last radio transmission.
+- The runway lights are activated via a Pilot Activated Lighting (PAL) system. - To activate the lights, transmit 5 clear pulses over the radio frequency within 3 seconds. - Once activated, the runway lights will remain on for 30 minutes. - In an emergency, the runway lighting may be activated by text message please consult with a club instructor who will advise the current details of this system.

-- In an emergency, the runway lighting may be activated by text message please consult with a club instructor who will advise the current details of this system. - Runway edge lights, and solar runway centerline lights are spaced at 45m intervals. - Caution the runway edge lighting is positioned at the edge of the grass runway, not the concrete strip. - The runway 21 threshold is displaced a further 182m at night. - Amber wing-bar lights are positioned halfway in-between the runway 03 and 21 thresholds. - There is no taxiway lighting pilots should use the aircrafts taxi or landing light while taxiing at night. - A mandatory aerodrome curfew is in force daily from 2230 hours to MCT local time, except emergency flights.
+- Runway edge lights, and solar runway centerline lights are spaced at 45m intervals. - Caution the runway edge lighting is positioned at the edge of the grass runway, not the concrete strip. - The runway 21 threshold is displaced a further 182m at night. - Amber wing-bar lights are positioned halfway in between runway 03 and 21 thresholds. - There is no taxiway lighting pilots should use the aircrafts taxi or landing light while taxiing at night. - A mandatory aerodrome curfew is in force daily from 2230 hours to MCT local time, except emergency flights.